goproxy/goproxy.cn/README.md

 we recommend that you give priority to using the [proxy.golang.org](https://proxy.golang.org), after all, it looks more official.
 Once you enter the mainland of China, we hope that you'll think of the [goproxy.cn](https://goproxy.cn) in the first place, which is the main reason why we choose the `.cn` as the domain name extension.

+**Q: I committed a new revision to a repository, why isn't it showing up when I run `go get -u` or `go list -m -versions`?**

+A: In order to improve caching and serving latencies, new revisions may not show up right away.
+If you want new revision to be immediately available in the [goproxy.cn](https://goproxy.cn), then first make sure there is a semantically versioned tag for this revision in the source repository.
+Then explicitly request that tagged version via `go get module@version`.
+After couple of minutes for caches to expire, the `go` command will see that tagged version.

+**Q: I removed a bad release from my repository but it still appears, what should I do?**

+A: Whenever possible, Goproxy China aims to cache content in order to avoid breaking builds for people that depend on your module, so this bad release may still be available in the [goproxy.cn](https://goproxy.cn) even if it is not available at the origin.
+The same situation applies if you delete your entire repository.
+We suggest creating a new release and encouraging people to use that one instead.

 ## Usage